 Del Rio Vineyard Estate hasn’t always been a vineyard.
 In fact, our property has a long and rich history that spans over centuries.
 Learn more about our Historic Tasting Room and the evolution of our property.

-The Rock Point Bridge & Hotel
+The Rock Point Hotel

-J.B.
-White developed a homestead on the north side of the stage road after the flood of 1861-1862 destroyed the bridge over the Rogue River and his home on the south side of the river.
-In 1863, John decided to open a store and sold his homestead to L.J.
-White.
-The cost of the property and improvements was $2,000.
+In 1861, John B. White developed a homestead on the north side of the stage road after a flood destroyed the bridge over the Rogue River along with his home on the south side of the river.
+Later in 1863, he opened a general store and sold his remaining homestead to Lytle J. White - no relation.